 Since 1977, MSLF has fought to protect private property rights, individual liberties, and economic freedom.
 MSLF is a nonprofit public interest legal foundation.
 We represent clients pro bono and receive no government funding.
 Make your 100% tax deductible contribution today and join the fight.

-Currently there are six geographically distinct population areas for grizzly bears designated in the contiguous U.S. As a protected species under the Endangered Species Act, each geographically defined population has a unique recovery plan, managed by the U.S. Fish and Wildlife Service.
-During both the Bush and Obama administrations, Fish and Wildlife officials determined that the Yellowstone Area population had met its population goals and was fully recovered.
-In fact, the government’s efforts succeeded… twice!
+Currently there are six geographically distinct population areas for grizzly bears designated in the contiguous U.S. During the Bush, Obama, and Trump administrations, Fish and Wildlife officials determined that the Yellowstone Area population had met its population goals and was fully recovered.

-In 2007, the Fish and Wildlife Service made an initial attempt to declare the Yellowstone grizzly a recovered species.
-That attempt was immediately challenged in court, and was ultimately reversed, putting the Yellowstone grizzly back on the endangered species list.
-After a decade, Fish and Wildlife officials were again prepared to take the Yellowstone Area Grizzly off the Endangered list in 2017.
+In 2007, the Fish and Wildlife Service made an initial attempt to declare the Greater Yellowstone Ecosystem Area grizzly bear a recovered species.
+That attempt was immediately challenged in court, and was ultimately reversed, putting the Yellowstone area grizzly back on the Endangered Species List.
+After a decade, Fish and Wildlife officials were again prepared to take the Yellowstone area grizzly off the Endangered Species List in 2017.
 It should have been a time for celebration.
 “This achievement stands as one of American’s great conservations successes,” former Secretary of the Interior Ryan Zinke said at the time.

 But environmentalist lawyers refused to accept the results of decades of scientific research.
 They sued the government again in the case Crow Indian Tribe v.
-United States of America and, again, convinced a federal judge to order the grizzly back on the endangered list — contrary to the recommendations of Fish and Wildlife scientists.
+United States of America and, again, convinced a federal judge to order the grizzly back on the Endangered Species List — contrary to the recommendations of Fish and Wildlife scientists.

-Do environmental extremists really know more about the needs of the grizzly or any other species than the scientists who have dedicated their lives to research, or the Fish and Wildlife officials who actually live and work in the areas where those species live?
+Does CBD really know more about the needs of the grizzly bear—or any other species—than the people who live and work on the land or the scientists who have dedicated their lives to researching these species?
 Of course not.
 But the lawyers are, in effect, making that claim in this lawsuit.

 Those activists make a big show of their concern for environmental conservation.
 But if conservation were their true concern, they would be celebrating the recovery of the Yellowstone Area Grizzly.
-Instead, they are using the grizzly’s recovery as an opportunity to grab more power in the courtroom and to make more money off their unsuspecting donors.
+Instead, they are using the grizzly’s recovery as an opportunity to cause more delay in the courtroom.